 - make sure you can enjoy leisure activities;

-- consent to health care on your behalf (within certain limits because you keep some autonomy for these decisions);
+- consent to health care on your behalf (within certain limits because you keep some autonomy for these decisions); and

 - take legal action in your name for issues that affect you.